facebookincubator/submitit/.github/CONTRIBUTING.md

 We use black coding style with a generous 110 line length.

 ## License
-By contributing to _submitit_, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to _submitthem_, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.